What is the glycemic index?

 Don't include white bread and products made from white flour as a regular part of your diet.

-Don't eat higher glycemic foods, even healthy ones, without adding some protein food.
+Don't eat higher glycemic foods, even healthy ones, without adding some protein food or healthy fat.

 Don't drink sugary fruit drinks and soft drinks.

-Don't skip carbs altogether or radically limit them.
+Don't skip carbs altogether or radically limit them, especially healthy ones.

 Don't get so fixated on the make-up of your food that you forget to enjoy it!